GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 * [The Ban Plus "you've been banned" page can now be edited ](http://bbpress.org/plugins/topic/bbpress-moderation-suite/other_notes/)
 * Admin interface now matches bbPress 1.0
 * Mod Log categorization fixed.
-* New top level navigation menu for easy access.
+* New top level navigation menu for easy access
-* Ban Plus now has hooks.
+* Ban Plus now has hooks
-* Probation discontinued - use the Bozo plugin that came with your forum instead.
+* Probation discontinued - use the Bozo plugin that came with your forum instead
 * Mod Log can now filter different types of messages.
-Unfortunately, you will need to uninstall and reinstall the Mod Log Moderation Helper before you can use this feature.
+Unfortunately, you will need to uninstall and reinstall the Mod Log Moderation Helper before you can use this feature
 * Mod Log now hides duplicate messages by default.
-* Mod Log now has pagination.
+* Mod Log now has pagination
+* The Ban Plus "unban" button now works properly

 = 0.1-alpha6 =
 * Major code cleanup